MediaMath/play-dynamodb/README.md

 Usage
 -----

-First, make sure you understand the [JSON combinatosrs API](http://www.playframework.com/documentation/2.2.x/ScalaJsonCombinators).
+First, make sure you understand the [JSON combinators API](http://www.playframework.com/documentation/2.2.x/ScalaJsonCombinators).
 Then you just need to create an implicit reads for your case class and call 'validate'.
 You will get back either a `DdbSuccess` or a `DdbError` depending on whether or not the validation/parsing succeeded.